-Now when he runs his profit and loss, his fee income is already analysed by the various categories and he doesn’t to do any further work to get his key meaurement.
+Now when he runs his profit and loss, his income fee is already analysed by the various categories and he doesn’t do any further work to get his key measurement.

 By making the KPIs so visible it really emphasised it and he reached his 50% target much faster than he expected to.

 With well-selected KPIs you have put in place a mechanism to let you know when you are not meeting your targets.